libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 EDNS options that are not part of this specification and their own specifications do not specify their JSON member name and value MUST be displayed according this subsection.
 Other options (specified below or otherwise) MAY be displayed so as well.

-Unrecognized option JSON member name is `OPT##`, where `##` stands for its OPTION-CODE as Decimal value, and its value is a String containing its OPTION-VALUE encoded as Base16.
+Unrecognized option JSON member name is `OPT##`, where `##` stands for its OPTION-CODE as Decadic value, and its value is a String containing its OPTION-VALUE encoded as Base16.

 ## LLQ Option